Rate-optimal Design for Anytime Best Arm Identification: Abstract

 \section{Abstract}

 We consider the best arm identification problem, where the goal is to identify the arm with the highest mean reward from a set of $K$ arms under a limited sampling budget.
 This problem models many practical scenarios such as A/B testing.
 We consider a class of algorithms for this problem, which is provably minimax optimal up to a constant factor.
 This idea is a generalization of existing works in fixed-budget best arm identification, which are limited to a particular choice of risk measures.
-Based on the framework, we propose Almost Tracking, a closed-form algorithm that has a provable guarantee on the popular risk measure $H_1$.
+Based on the framework, we propose Almost Tracking, a closed-form algorithm that has a provable guarantee on the popular risk measure.
 Unlike existing algorithms, Almost Tracking does not require the total budget in advance nor does it need to discard a significant part of samples, which gives a practical advantage.
 Through experiments on synthetic and real-world datasets, we show that our algorithm outperforms existing anytime algorithms as well as fixed-budget algorithms.
+Our recommended algorithm for practitioners is found in the final section.